nginxinc/nginx-gateway-fabric/site/content/overview/gateway-architecture.md

 1. (HTTP, HTTPS) A _client_ sends traffic to and receives traffic from any of the _NGINX workers_ on ports 80 and 443.
 1. (HTTP, HTTPS) An _NGINX worker_ sends traffic to and receives traffic from the _backends_.

+### Differences with NGINX Plus

+The previous diagram depicts NGINX Gateway Fabric using NGINX Open Source.
+NGINX Gateway Fabric with NGINX Plus has the following difference:

+- An _admin_ can connect to the NGINX Plus API using port 8765.
+NGINX only allows connections from localhost.

 ## Pod readiness

 The `nginx-gateway` container includes a readiness endpoint available through the path `/readyz`.
 A [readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) periodically checks the endpoint on startup, returning a `200 OK` response when the pod can accept traffic for the data plane.
 Once the control plane successfully starts, the pod becomes ready.